tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/运维指南/自定义数据/设置自定义数据（Windows 云服务器）_intl_en.md

 This document describes an example in which a PowerShell script is passed during the first launch of a Windows CVM.

-## Supports and Limits
+## Notes

 - Windows operating systems that support custom data include:
- - Windows Server 2019 IDC 64-bit Chinese/English version
+ - Windows Server 2019 IDC 64-bit English version
- - Windows Server 2016 IDC 64-bit Chinese/English version
+ - Windows Server 2016 IDC 64-bit English version
- - Windows Server 2012 R2 IDC 64-bit Chinese/English version
+ - Windows Server 2012 R2 IDC 64-bit English version
 - A command can be executed by passing text only when a CVM is launched for the first time.
 - Before Base64 encoding, the size of the custom data cannot exceed 16 KB.
 - Custom data is Base64 encoded and then passed.
 If you directly copy a non-Base64 script file, do not select “The entry is Base64-encoded text”.